thinkful-ei-iguana/javier-bookmarks-app/README.md

-# BookSmarts
+# Bookmark This

-BookSmarts is an app that allows you to create, store, rate, and visit links to your favorite bookmarks.
+Bookmark This is an app that allows you to create, store, rate, and visit links to your favorite bookmarks.

-Whitney Wallace's submission for Thinkful Engineering Immersion Bookmarks App Project.
+Javier Zapien's submission for Thinkful Engineering Immersion Bookmarks App Project.

 ## Requirements